awslabs/aws-iot-greengrass-accelerators/v2/etl_simple/README.md

 ## Implementation Notes

-The OS Command component is a Python based script that uses the IPC mechanism of the Nucleus to subscribe and publish to set topics in AWS IoT Core.
-It is a long running process that will process each individual message separately.
+The ETL Simple components are Python based scripts that uses the IPC mechanism of the Nucleus to subscribe and publish to set topics locally and in AWS IoT Core.
+They are long running process that will process each individual message separately.